 Most animals enjoy a change of scene, and this unspoilt corner of Cornwall is ideal for exploring with your dog.
 There's our own half-mile of dog-friendly beach where they can discover the joys of the sea - there are footpaths and tracks where they can pick up the nostril-quivering scents of the fertile grasslands and rich woodland floors ... and the old coast path (now officially closed) runs just 100 yards from the front door!

 You'll need to bring your own food and drink.
-Luckily, there's a local food store - a really good farm shop - which will deliver a box of goodies, if you order in time - at least a couple of days before your arrival; see https://www.food4myholiday.com/ Otherwise you could buy your own supplies at that same farm shop - Tredinnick Farm Shop - 2 miles away at Widegates, on the road to us from Plymouth.
+Forget bottled water, though - most people reckon our tap water is delicious.
+So remember to bring your own reusable bottle for days out.
+For food, there's a good local farm shop, which will deliver a box of goodies, if you order at least a couple of days before your arrival; see https://www.food4myholiday.com/ .
+Otherwise you could buy your own supplies at that same farm shop - Tredinnick Farm Shop - 2 miles away at Widegates, on the road to us from Plymouth.

-If you really want a supermarket, then there's a Sainsbury as you approach Plymouth, and a Waitrose a mile beyond the Tamar Bridge.
+If you really want a supermarket, then there's a Sainsbury as you approach Plymouth, and a Waitrose a mile into Cornwall from the Tamar Bridge.
 The other supermarket alternatives before your arrival are a Morrisons, Lidl or Coop at Liskeard, 8 miles away.

 Food storage - there is a good-sized fridge/freezer.
 You can also try a zeerpot - no power needed except for direct sunshine!